-The Purchasing Managers Index (PMI) registered 50.7% in April, a 0.6 percentage point decrease from March’s reading.
+The Purchasing Managers Index (PMI) another indicator of manufacturing strength, registered 57.3% in November, a 0.9 percentage point increase from October’s reading.
 Any reading above 50.0% indicates that the manufacturing economy is generally expanding.
-Fourteen of 18 manufacturing industries reported growth in April, including computer & electronic products; electrical equipment, appliances & components; fabricated metal products; machinery; miscellaneous manufacturing; petroleum & coal products; plastics & rubber products; primary metals; and transportation equipment.
-Chemical products were included in those reporting contractions.
+Fifteen of 18 manufacturing industries reported growth in October, including electrical equipment, appliances & components; computer & electronic products; fabricated metal products; petroleum & coal products; plastics & rubber products; transportation equipment; miscellaneous manufacturing; primary metals and chemical products.
+Three industries reported a contraction, including machinery.

-New orders for manufactured durable goods registered $216.0 billion in March, representing a 5.8% decrease from February.
-The weakening was led by transportation equipment, which retreated by $11.1 billion from February to March with nondefense aircraft and parts accounting for the majority of the detraction.
-March’s shipments of manufactured durable goods expanded by 0.5% from the reading in February, to $230.4 billion, led by a $1.6 billion improvement in transportation equipment.
+New orders for manufactured durable goods registered $230.3 billion in October, representing a 2.0% decrease from September.
+The decrease was led by transportation equipment, which declined by $4.6 billion in October.
+October’s shipments of manufactured durable goods increased by 0.2% September’s reading to $233.2 billion, led by a $0.7 billion increase in transportation equipment.

-Following annual growth of 0.4% in the fourth quarter of 2012, early estimates suggest that gross domestic product (GDP) grew at an annual rate of 2.5% in the first quarter of 2013 when compared to the prior quarter.
-Driving the growth were exports, personal spending, private inventory investments, private residential expenditures, and nonresidential outlays for fixed assets such as structures and equipment.
+Following annual growth of 2.5% in the second quarter of 2013, estimates suggest that gross domestic product (GDP) grew at an annual rate of 2.8% in the third quarter of 2013 when compared to the prior quarter.
+Driving the growth were increased personal spending, exports, private inventory investments, as well as residential and nonresidential fixed investment.

-The chemical and allied products producer price index increased to 283.8 in March from 282.9 in February.
+The chemical and allied products producer price index decreased to 276.9 in October from September’s reading of 278.1.